Login to eMerchantGateway

 First, it’s important to understand the other types of fraud.
 While payment card fraud obviously entails stealing individuals’ credit card information, you may also encounter personal information fraud, which happens when a card is not present.
 This involves hackers taking over your account, creating fake accounts or even synthetic fraud, which involves creating new identities by using a combination of real and fabricated information.

-How Common is Credit Card Fraud?
+How Common is Wireless Credit Card Processing Fraud?

 Despite these new types of online fraud and information hacking, payment card fraud is still the most common.
 In fact, a 2017 study from Global Security Report shows that 63 percent of all investigated online fraud incidents involved payment card data.
 Of this, 33 percent of it is targeted card track data from point-of-sale environments and 30 percent of it is card-not-present data from ecommerce retailers.